 So far 31 exploration licenses are granted to 22 different contractors.
 Each contractor is backed by a sponsoring state.

-The legal framework for exploitation is ongoing and planned finalised by the end of 2023.
+The legal framework for exploitation is ongoing and planned finalised and adopted by 2025.
 See the latest draft of The Mining Code for exploitation regulations.

 The Ministry of Petroleum and Energy assumed responsibility for mineral deposits on the Norwegian continental shelf (NCS) in 2017.
 The “Seabed Minerals Act” was passed in 2019.